CharlesWaylon/Anti_Money_Laundering/README1.md

 # Initial GNN Model for AML Transaction Classification

-This document summarizes the earliest graph neural network work in this project.
-It focuses only on the original AML transaction dataset and the first graph-based modeling pipeline used to classify suspicious transactions.
+This document summarizes my earliest graph neural network work in this project.
+It focuses only on the original AML transaction dataset and the first graph-based modeling pipeline I used to classify suspicious transactions.

 ## Overview

-The initial GNN effort treats AML transactions as edges in a graph of accounts.
-Instead of modeling each transaction as an isolated row, the project uses sender-beneficiary relationships to let the model learn from transaction structure, account behavior, and temporal patterns at the same time.
+My initial GNN effort treated AML transactions as edges in a graph of accounts.
+Instead of modeling each transaction as an isolated row, I used sender-beneficiary relationships so the model could learn from transaction structure, account behavior, and temporal patterns at the same time.

 The main artifacts for this stage are: